Report on the Voluntary Disclosures Program (VDP) – Canadian Tax Consultant Analysis

 The Offshore Compliance Advisory Committee recommended less relief in some circumstances.
 They said that CRA should view all of the circumstances surrounding the VDP tax disclosure and that relief from interest and penalties should be reduced in certain cases.
 For example, where sophisticated taxpayers have sought expert advice and used complex offshore structures to evade significant amounts of tax over several years.
 They also ask if taxpayers that have made a completely voluntary disclosure tax amnesty application should be treated the same as taxpayers whose disclosure is prompted by CRA such as audit activity, by broad-based tax compliance programs, or by the CRA’s receipt of previously confidential information owing to leaked data.
 This last point is clearly a response to the Panama Papers tax leak.

-The following is a partial list of circumstances that, in the Committee’s view, should cause a taxpayer’s voluntary disclosure program relief from interest and tax penalties to be reduced:
+The following is a partial list of circumstances that, in the Committee’s view, should cause a taxpayer’s voluntary disclosure program in Canada relief from interest and tax penalties to be reduced:

 - deliberate or wilful default or carelessness amounting to gross negligence

 - active efforts to avoid detection through the use of offshore vehicles or other means